A Primer On Casings

-In the first place, the casing is an element that allows the tyre to guarantee its principal task, i.e., to support the load.
-When the tyre is inflated, the air is injected at a pressure in relation to the volume of the tyre, which makes it possible to support the load weighing on the tyre.
+In the first place, the casing is an element that allows the tire to guarantee its principal task, i.e., to support the load.
+When the tire is inflated, the air is injected at a pressure in relation to the volume of the tire, which makes it possible to support the load weighing on the tire.
 The purpose of the casing is to contain air under pressure and consequently the load.

 Finally, it's the casing that transmits the vehicle's torque stresses to the tread, which is in contact with the ground, resisting considerable longitudinal stresses to transmit the motive torque and the braking torque, which tend to separate the cables that compose it.

 About 30 different materials such as steel and different qualities of rubber have to be made to co-exist in the tire.
 Steel is also found in the bead wires: those two elements that allow the tire to be locked onto the rim around which the ply of the casing is fixed.
 In larger tires the bead wires have a rectangular section that permits the perfect positioning of the bead into the housing of the rim.
 This design has been patented by Michelin to ensure a much longer life than that of the bead wires with a round section normally used.

 Steel cables composed of 12-27 wires "coated" in rubber form the different plies making up the casing.
 The radial ply and the plies of the crown, arranged with different angles, form an undeformable triangular structure.

 Last, the elastic cables of the protective ply situated underneath the tread improve the resistance to cuts and perforation.